sphinx-contrib/plantuml/README.rst

   :png: generate only .png
   :svg: generate .svg and .png as a fallback
+  :none: do not generate any images (ignore uml directive)

 plantuml_latex_output_format
   Type of output image for LaTeX renderer. (default: 'png')